What is Mutual Aid?

 On average we have about 50 families come through in those two hours that we have the bodega open.
 Our shelves are always empty after each event.
 We would greatly appreciate your help and support!

 Multicultural Coalition’s greatest needs for donations are always the food and hygiene component of the bodega.
-These items would include:

 On average Multicultural Coalition has about 50 families come through in those two hours that Multicultural Coalition has the bodega in Menasha is open.
 The shelves are always empty after each bimonthly event.
 Multicultural Coalition would greatly appreciate your help and support!